 Step 3: Build a business case

-If you aren’t the sole decision-maker, build a business case.
-Present the options to stakeholders and get approval to move forward.
+If you aren’t the sole decision-maker, build a business case for changing payroll suppliers.
+Spend time researching your options and develop your payroll services comparison documentation.
+Present the payroll vendor options to stakeholders and get approval to move forward.

 Step 4: Review your contract

-Once you have approval (and buy-in) to switch payroll systems, review your contract.
+Once you have approval (and buy-in) to switch payroll companies, review your contract.
 Look for your responsibilities (and penalties, if applicable) when transitioning to a new payroll company.

 Step 5: Provide notice and request reports

 Let your current payroll company know that you’re transitioning to a new solution.
 There’s a plethora of information you’ll want to request from your current provider before making the transition.
 Information will vary depending on your payroll, some of which may include: